Frequently Asked Questions

 I'm very familiar with horses already.
 Will I get anything out of this?

 Absolutely.
-You may already be "ahead of the curve" a bit about what kind of feedback the horses can offer you about leadership and professional development.
-Yet, you might also find that our horses respond differently than your horse or than other horses you are used to interacting with.
-We interact with horses in a very different manner than traditional horsemanship, and look forward to showing you horses through a new lens.
+You may already be "ahead of the curve" a bit about what kind of feedback horses can offer, yet you might also find that our horses respond differently than your horse(s) or than other horses you are used to interacting with.
+We interact with horses in a very different manner than traditional farms and horse barns, and look forward to showing you horses through a new lens.